microsoft/Power-CAT-Copilot-Studio-Kit/CONFIGURE_COPILOTS.md

 > [!WARNING]
 > - For the accelerator to be able to retrieve Conversation Transcript records from other Power Platform environments, the Microsoft Dataverse connection that is used when setting up solution must have `Read` access on the `ConversationTranscript` table records in the target environments.
-> - Only environments within the same tenant can be targetted.
+> - Only environments within the same tenant can be targeted.

 ## Configure secrets in Azure Key Vault

 > [!NOTE]
-> Configurating this requires at least the System Administrator security role on the environment, as well as specific permissions in the Azure Key Vault.
+> Configuring this requires at least the System Administrator security role on the environment, as well as specific permissions in the Azure Key Vault.

 If you don't want to store secrets directly in Dataverse, you can choose to store them in Azure Key Vault.
 If you choose to do so, you then need to use environment variables of type secrets so that the Power CAT Copilot Studio Kit can fetch secrets from the key vault when running tests.